hichamweblog/Mini-JS-Projects/01-photo-gallery/README.md

-# Vite Template (Vanilla JS - CSS)
+# Photo Gallery

-This is a Vite template for vanilla JS and CSS.
+This is a photo gallery project built with vanilla JS and CSS using Vite.

 ## Features